OpenWayside/pyDictStore/README.md

 ## setter

 Overriding the setter allows you to modify the value that is saved into storage.
-This is helpful if you need to perform logic against the value being passed in or if you want to force the storage type such as parsing an integer from a string or storing a Boolean value as an integer.
+This is helpful if you need to perform logic against the value being passed in or if you want to force the storage type; such as parsing an integer from a string or storing a Boolean value as an integer.
 To do this requires ignoring normal setter conventions by using a return statement.

 > :warning: **Warning:** Overriding the output does not work if you return a value of None.